 What you can and can't say about former employees

-“If you decide to provide a reference, good or bad, to reduce the legal risks involved, you should ensure that there is objective evidence to support the statements you make.”
+“If an employer decides to provide a reference, good or bad, to reduce the legal risks involved, it should ensure that there is objective evidence to support the statements made.”

 Best practice reference checks

 “For the employer to get an accurate picture of how the candidate performs in a professional environment, the reference check provider has to ideally be a supervisor or manager – those who can speak knowledgeably about the applicant’s performance, communication, cultural fit and work ethic,” says Maligaspe.